AMDonati/parkinson-disease-project/README.md

  (the idea is to compare the performance of the models with and without MRI data, as performing MRI is expensive for hospitals and also not easy to process as data).
 * Predict best treatment strategy associated to each patient and each future disease state
 * If enough time: predicting patients' time of death (see recent article about Google having done such predictions)
-* If enough time: ANALYZE TEMPORAL PATTERNS OF BIOMARKERS USING LONGITUDINAL STABILITY SELECTION (as done on AD in
+* If enough time: ANALYZE TEMPORAL PATTERNS OF BIOMARKERS USING LONGITUDINAL STABILITY SELECTION (as done on AD in Fused Sparse Group Lasso Paper)

 _NB: SWEDD= Scans without evidence of dopamine deficit: patients who look like they have PD in terms of symptom but subsequent functional imaging assessment does not confirm this._
 source: http://www.acnr.co.uk/SO10/ACNRSO10_30_SWEDD_article.pdf